 Students considering a total withdrawal should note the following:

-Students should report first to the office of the dean or advisory center of their school or college to obtain a Total Withdrawal Request Form, and to discuss the reasons for and the implications of the withdrawal.
-Students who decide to continue with the withdrawal process should have the withdrawal form signed by their dean or the dean’s designee, obtain readmission instructions, and then proceed as follows to the offices that correspond with their student status:
+• Students should go to the Office of Academic Affairs or the Office of Student Affairs and/or review online to obtain a Total Withdrawal Request Form, and to discuss the reasons for and the implications of the withdrawal.
+Students who decide to continue with the withdrawal process should have the withdrawal form signed by the Associate Dean of Academic Affairs; obtain readmission instructions, and then proceed as follows to the offices that correspond with their student status:

-- Veterans, students with disabilities, and students who have judicial stipulations should report to the Office of Special Student Services, Suite 725, Howard Center
+• Veterans, students with disabilities, and students who have judicial stipulations should report to the Office of Student Services.

-- International students must report to the Office of International Student Services, Rm.
-119, Blackburn Center
+• International students must report to the Office of International Student Services in Blackburn Center

-- Students who reside in University housing must report to the Office of Residence Life, Tubman Quadrangle
+• Students who reside in University housing must report to the Office of Residence Life